w3c/wai-intro-atag/content/index.md

 web pages, dynamic web applications, etc.).
 Examples of authoring tools are listed below under "[Who ATAG is for](#who-atag-is-for)".

-The Authoring Tool Accessibility Guidelines (ATAG) explain how
+Authoring Tool Accessibility Guidelines (ATAG) explains how
 to:

 -   make the authoring tools themselves accessible, so that people with